Saint-Gobain: 1789–1910: Industrial Revolution

 Saint-Gobain merged with another French glass and mirror manufacturer, Saint-Quirin, in the mid-19th century.
 After the merger, the company was able to gain control of 25% of European glass and mirror production (before, it had only controlled 10–15%).
-In response to growing international competition, the company began to open up new manufacturing facilities in countries without any domestic manufacturers.
+In response to growing international competition, the company began to establish up new manufacturing facilities in countries without any domestic manufacturers.

 Saint-Gobain cast the glass blanks of some of the largest optical reflecting telescopes of the early 20th century, including the ground-breaking 60 in Hale telescope (online in 1908), the 61-inch (1.54 m) Bosque Alegre telescope built in 1912, for the Argentine National Observatory, directed by Charles D. Perrine, and 100 inch (2.5 m) Hooker telescope (online 1917) at Mount Wilson Observatory (United States), and the 72 in Plaskett telescope (online in 1918) at Dominion Astrophysical Observatory (Canada).

+By the end of the 19th century, Saint-Gobain named the Casa Pellandini “its sole representative and exclusive depositary throughout the Mexican Republic."

 1910–1950: Post Industrial Revolution

 Saint-Gobain experienced significant success in the early 20th century.
-In 1918, the company expanded its manufacturing to bottles, jars, tableware and domestic glassware.
+In 1918, the company expanded its manufacturing to bottles, jars, tableware, and domestic glassware.

-In 1920, Saint-Gobain extended its businesses to fibreglass manufacture.
-Fibreglass was being used to create insulation, industrial textiles and building reinforcements.
+In 1920, Saint-Gobain extended its businesses to fibreglass manufacturing.
+Fibreglass was being used to create insulation, industrial textiles, and building reinforcements.
 In 1937, the company founded Isover, a subsidiary fibreglass insulation manufacturer.

 During this period, the company developed three new glassmaking techniques and processes; first, a dipping technique used to coat car windows, which prevented the glass from shattering in the event of an accident.
 As a result of that technique, 10% of Saint-Gobain's 1920 sales came from the car industry, and 28% in 1930.
 Second, a few years later, another technique was developed that allowed glass to be shaped and bent.
-Finally, a process was developed to coat glass with aluminium, allowing it to be used as a conductor, and allowed the company to create products such as the ‘radiavers’ (French for “radiating glass”), a unique type of electric heater with the heating element encased in glass.
+Finally, a process was developed to coat glass with aluminum, allowing it to be used as a conductor, and allowed the company to create products such as the ‘radiavers’ (French for “radiating glass”), a unique type of electric heater with the heating element encased in glass.